spryker/app-merchant/README.md

 - `merchantOnboardingStates` - A list of possible states the onboarding of a Merchant can have.
 Each state can have attributes that are used on the Tenant side for displaying purposes.
     - `statusText` - The text that should be displayed as status.
 (Can be translated on the Tenant side)
     - `displayText` - An additional text that can be displayed alongside the statusText.
 (Can be translated on the Tenant side)
-    - `buttonText` - The text that will be used in the button on the onboarding pge.
+    - `buttonText` - The text that will be used in the button on the onboarding page.
 (Can be translated on the Tenant side)
     - `buttonInfo` - An additional text that can be displayed alongside the buttonText.
 (Can be translated on the Tenant side)

 Further reading: https://spryker.atlassian.net/wiki/spaces/AOP/pages/4179623996